interview-prep-platform/interview-prep-platform.github.io/docs/index.md

 ### Persistent data

-* user answers to each technical interview question
+* user questions and answers to each technical interview question
+* the time and date that the user accessed questions.

 ### Device/external services